¨Empty pockets never held anyone back. Only empty heads and empty hearts can do that.¨

 The modified interbank rate is usually the interbank rate plus a 1-2% commission.
 The exchange rates for most credit card and ATM transactions are ¨modified interbank rate¨.

 In my experience, there is no way a traveler can avoid this 1-2% commission.
 I thought that a significant transaction would avoid this fee.
 However, I was wrong.
-I bought a house in Mexico for 1,500,000 pesos, which at the time (November 2015) was equivalent to a bit over $86,000, according to oanda.com.
-I wired the $86,000 to the bank and went to close the deal and found that I still owed 15,000 pesos (1% of the purchase price, or nearly $860).
+I paid 1,500,000 pesos for my Mexican house, equivalent to $86,000 using the interbank exchange rate.
+When I closed the deal, I still owed 15,000 pesos (1% of the purchase price, or nearly $860).
 Never again will I assume that I can avoid this 1-2% fee!

 The other ordinary exchange rate is a ¨dynamic conversion rate¨.
-The dynamic conversion rate is charged at exchange kiosks, hotels, or when you allow an ATM to do the exchange conversion.
+The dynamic conversion rate occurs at exchange kiosks, hotels, or when you allow an ATM to do the exchange conversion.
 The dynamic conversion rate generally is 7 and 8 percent commission.

-Even worse, there are some ATMs like those pictured above that are real rip-offs.
+Even worse, some ATMs are absolute rip-offs.
 These machines charge a seven to fourteen percent commission.
 You will find these machines near tourist sites throughout Europe and in Mexican beach resorts.
 (The ATMs in Mexican beach resorts advertise that they disperse US dollars).

 In some countries where the currency is weak against the US dollars, you may pay less than seven percent at a currency exchange kiosk or bank.
 Conversely, if the money is stronger than the US dollar, the dynamic conversion rate can be as much as 10% below the ¨interbank rate¨.
 (Such was the case in the Eurozone between 2005-2008).

 You can find out these fees on most bank websites.
 You can also find these fees after you’ve made your first ATM withdrawal or credit card charge by comparing the interbank rate for the transaction with the amount of money withdrawn from your account.
-(There is a sample of this process in a later post).
+(There is a sample of this process).

-Sometimes banks will disclose their foreign conversion fees when you make your ATM withdrawals and credit card purchases, particularly in Europe.
+Sometimes banks will disclose their foreign conversion fees when you make your ATM withdrawals, particularly in Europe.
 Usually, in this case, the fee is three percent.
-You may want to consider these fees if your credit card or ATM card charges a foreign conversion fee.
-(As you will see later, there are many ways to avoid these foreign transaction fees).
+You may want to consider these fees if your ATM card charges a foreign conversion fee.

 Some Additional Posts About Money